top of page

 My Photographic Journey:

 Jonesboro, LA - At the age of 9-10, my mother handed me her Polaroid Land Camera, and from that point I was the family photographer capturing every celebrated moment.
-In this photo, my father a 'meta-portrait', with me in the right-hand corner, photographing my mother, siblings, and the family dog.
+In this photo, my father captures a 'meta-portrait', with me in the right-hand corner, photographing my mother, siblings, and the family dog.

 Many years later, I would rely on Polaroid to validate my previsualizations as part of my commercial photography practice.